 The materials contain papers and photographs documenting Joy Postle’s life and work.
 Postle was an artist best known for her murals and paintings of Florida wildlife, especially birds.
 Her papers include newspaper clippings, a scrapbook, some correspondence and many photographs.
 Most of the collection is devoted to her art in all its forms and photographs that she used for inspiration.

 Harrison "Buzz" Price was an economics consultant for the attractions and themed entertainment business.
 He began his career by assisting with the placement of Disneyland in Anaheim, CA in the early 1950's and later Walt Disney World in Orlando, FL in the 1960's.
 The papers are divided into seven series: Reports, Proposals, Speeches, World's Fairs, Images, Subject Research Materials and Project Research Materials.
-Some materials are restricted.
-Please refer to the collection guide for more information.

 Scott H. Simpkinson collected these materials during his tenure as a NASA staff member from the 1950s until the early 1980s.
 The collection includes documents, photographs and objects related to the various NASA projects Simpkinson worked on, including Mercury, Gemini, Apollo, Viking and the Space Shuttle program.
 In addition, the collection contains various materials produced by NASA and outside engineering firms including a large number of reports, such as, numerous mission reports, daily status reports and accident investigation reports, as well as publications, photographs and objects.
 This collection also contains some of Simpkinson's personal effects.

 Published copies of 92 plays written in Spanish from the 19th and early 20th century.